 A more powerful approach is to consider all possible executions of the branch-free program on a particular input.
 The key sub-goal of this approach is a partial order indicating which pairs of events are ordered or semi-ordered.
 From this partial order and the knowledge of which events conflict one can determine which pairs of events are races.
-Since the branch-free program has the same set of possible executions on every input, one can use the pairs of events that are races for any particular input to determine which statement pairs in the program form a race.
+Since the branchfree program has the same set of possible executions on every input, one can use the pairs of events that are races for any particular input to determine which statement pairs in the program form a race.

-Note that control races can affect the evaluation of branch conditions.
+Note that some races can affect the evaluation of branch conditions.
 Thus, even an exact analysis of the branch-free program can lead to incorrect results for the original program generating the trace.
 Some races may be missed because the branches leading to them were not taken in the traced execution.
 Other races may be incorrectly included because some branch conditions would be evaluated differently in the executions responsible for them.
-See Figure 3.1 for an example.
+See Figure 2.1 for an example of how races may be missed or incorrectly included.